Conference Speakers

 Prof. Li-Jiuan Shen

-Vice Dean & Professor, Department of Pharmacy, College of Medicine, National Taiwan University
+Pharmacist, Department of Pharmacy, National Taiwan University Hospital, Taiwan

 Chairman, Ching-Kang Foundation for Pharmacy Promotion